 While the laws regarding Uber and Lyft drivers and how they are handled by insurance companies are still changing and evolving, that does not mean an injured person should not have fair treatment and compensation for their injuries.
 If you have been injured during a ride-share, contacting an attorney may be necessary to ensure your interests are protected.
 Do not allow big insurance companies to take advantage of you.
 There are options, and you have rights when you are the victim of a ride-share accident.

 If you or someone you love has been involved in a Ride Share Miami car accident or anywhere in South Florida, you need an experienced car accident lawyer in Miami on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.